-There have been four seminars since the founding of the Humanities Center; the 2012-13 seminar is planned.
+There have been six seminars since the founding of the Humanities Center:

 2012-13: “Varieties of Public Humanities,” co-directed by Michael McNally (Religion) and Serena Zabin (History), with Nancy Cho (English), Kelly Connole (Studio Art), Adrienne Falcón (Academic Civic Engagement, So-An), Andrew Flory (Music) and Éva Pósfay (French and Francophone Studies).

 2011-12: “Dimensions of Mind,” directed by Roger Jackson (Religion), with Ken Abrams (Psychology), Kristen Bloomer (Religion), Lauren Feiler (Economics), Trish Ferrett (Chemistry), Justin London (Music) and Tun Myint (Political Science).